mcolom/pacman_doc/README.md

 To summarize, any write to memory address x1x1xxxx11xxxxxx (including 0101000011000000 = 0x50C0) will be noticed by the watchdog and prevent the machine from resetting.

+# Buses
+The system has different buses, depending on the type of data they transport.

+* **VH bus**: it contains the horizontal (H1, H2, H4, ...) and vertical divisions (V1, V2, V4, ...) of the working clock.
+* **DB bus**: it contains user inputs (activated with the signals /IN0 and /IN1), the DIP switches settings (activated with signal /DIPSW), the Z80 program data, and the VRAM data from chips 4N-4M
+* **AB bus**: it contains the addresses AB0, ..., AB11.
+They shared along most of the components of the system, given that  the access to the different devices is memory mapped.

 # Video RAM
 The video RAM (VRAM) is made by 6 chips: 4N, 4K, 4P, 4L, 4R, and 4M.
 In general, in the bus only the address bit A11, ..., A0 are present.
 The other bits A14, A13, and A12 are used to activate or inhibit different parts of the hardware.
 A15 is not used whatsoever.